dpti0904/dpti0904/README.md

 ## 📫 How to reach me

-- Email: (Add your email here)
+- Email: dpti0904@gmail.com
-- LinkedIn: Deepti (Replace with your LinkedIn profile link)
+- LinkedIn: deepti.ravidath

 ## ⚡ Fun fact

-(Add a fun fact about you here)

 ---

-⭐️ From Deepti (Replace with your Github profile link)
+⭐️ From Deepti